jibblesskibbles87/btp-admin-guide-samples/sample-setups/modules/sap-btp-environment/CloudFoundry/README.md

 # SAP BTP - Environment Setup

-This module encapsulates the creation of a Cloud Foundry environment in a subaccounton SAP BTP.
+This module encapsulates the creation of a Cloud Foundry environment in a subaccount on SAP BTP.

 ## Requirements